 Practical guides on arranging work experience have been published in Wales, Enabling work experience in the health sector in Wales (Careers Wales, 2012), and in England, More than photocopying: Work experience - a toolkit for the NHS (Health Education England Careers, 2015).

-You can find the Information Commissioner’s Office (ICO) anonymisation code of practice on the ICO website.
+The Information Commissioner’s Office (ICO) provides an anonymisation code of practice.

 Other potential identifiers include the patient’s initials, postcode, NHS or CHC number, local identifiers (such as hospital numbers), national insurance number, and key dates (such as birthdate, date of diagnosis or date of death).